Any Solution Will Be Dependent Upon The GSEs Being Capitalized

 Peter J Wallison / AEI / MBA / Ed Demarco

-In general the TBTF banks are lobbying to provide for an explicit guarantee.
+In general, the TBTF banks are lobbying to provide for an explicit guarantee.
 David H Stevens runs Mortgage Banker Association.
 He put together a plan but hasn't read the Moelis plan according to prior CFO of Fannie Mae Timothy J Howard.
 This explicit guarantee could be put on the enterprise level or the security level.
 At the enterprise level the two companies are in effect nationalized and their shareholders get what they get in the courts.
 At the security level, the GSEs could be split up after they spin off their operational assets via the CSS/CSP.

-In general these plans are more of lobbyist plans and it is more about selling the plan than it is about actually trying to understand what works best and how can we make the best of the future given what we've got today.
+Specifically, these plans are more of lobbyist plans and it is more about selling the plan than it is about actually trying to understand what works best and how can we make the best of the future given what we've got today.

 These plans don't fit into Mnuchin's and Watt's framework and are therefore not a solution.